awsdocs/aws-encryption-sdk-docs/doc_source/supported-algorithms.md

 **AES\-GCM without Key Derivation or Signing**
 This algorithm suite uses the data encryption key as the AES\-GCM encryption key, instead of using a key derivation function to derive a unique key\.
 We discourage using this suite to generate ciphertext, but the SDK supports it for compatibility reasons\.

-For more information about how these suites are represented and used in the library, see [[ERROR] BAD/MISSING LINK TEXT](algorithms-reference.md)\.
+For more information about how these suites are represented and used in the library, see [AWS Encryption SDK Algorithms Reference](algorithms-reference.md)\.